robotology/natural-speech/icubrec/dnn_training/README.md

         file.close()

   The paramaters are exported in a file called `htkdef`.
-We assume here that the features used are mean-normalised fbanks with first and second derivative, and that a context of 11 frames is used
+We assume here that the output layer is named `output` in TF's graph, that mean-normalised fbanks are used with first and second derivatives, and that a context of 11 frames is used.
 * once the parameters are exported, they need to be integrated with an existing HMM definition.
-We provide the script `integrate.sh` for that purpose.
+We provide the script `integrate.sh` for that purpose, which can be used as following:

+        integrate.sh -e <envt_file> <output_folder>

+  where `<output_folder>` will be used to store the new model and should already contain the definition of the DNN (the `htkdef` file created above).
+  The GMM model under `$GMM_MODEL_DIR` (normally defined in the environment file) is used for the HMM definition.

 The model is then ready to be used within HTK.